Main Content

 Model Reducer assumes that the model time unit (specified in the TimeUnit property of the model) is seconds.
 If your model does not have TimeUnit = 'seconds', use chgTimeUnit to convert the model to seconds.

-Specify the model order reduction criteria.
 Any value is permitted that falls between the number of unstable states in the model and the number of states in the original model.
-If you specify a single value, Model Reducer computes and displays the responses of a model of that order.
-If you specify multiple values, Model Reducer computes models of all specified orders and displays their responses on the same plot.
+If you specify a scalar value, Model Reducer computes and displays the responses of a model of that order.
+If you specify a vector, Model Reducer computes models of all specified orders and displays their responses on the same plot.
 To store reduced models in the data browser, click Save Reduced Model.

 Specify the comparison plot type.